 Although only a superficial problem, the use of music often provides unintentional laughter in serious moments.
 Max Steiner’s score has lovely melodic passages.
 However, the heightened music and stinger chords at dramatic moments were dated even in 1959.

 The acting, too, is often over-the-top, particularly Richard Egan’s and Constance Ford’s performances.
 Egan’s intensity seems artificial today when more naturalistic acting is the norm.
 Ford suffers from a character who is a thoroughly one-note villain.
 Ford seems to have little choice than to play the cartoonish character with melodramatic excess.
 If Egan and Ford overact, then Donahue fails to act enough; his line-reading comes off awkward and stilted.

 On the other hand, the performances by Dee, McGuire, and Kennedy hold up over a half century later.
-McGuire has a calm gentility that balances Egan’s overabundance of passion (I was trying to think of another term for intensity).
+McGuire has a calm gentility that balances Egan’s overabundance of passion.
 Dee, who was 17 when the film was released, projects the guilelessness of a real teenager, bringing a sense of honesty to the role.
 Too often, teenagers are played by actors in their 20s, who either seem too worldly or too foolish if they try to capture the inexperience and sincerity of teenagers.